SwellRT/swellrt/README.md

 ```

 Don't forget to store the return value of WaveJS.createModel(...).
 It's the model instance Id (a.k.a. wave Id).
-It is needed to close the model.
+It's required to close the model later.

 Open an existing model instance